Abbasalubeid/OperatingSystems/README.md

-This repository contains practical labs and tasks completed during a course in Operatingsystems.
+This repository contains practical labs and tasks completed during a course in Operating systems.

 ## Course contents